for Coverage (U-3)

 effective upon timely receipt of the first premium installment payment,

 retroactive to the date and time of receipt of the application:

-customers, “the date and time of receipt of application” will be determined by
+customers, “the date and time of receipt of application” is determined by the

-applications, “the date and time of receipt of application” will be determined
+applications, “the date and time of receipt of application” is determined by

 Employer Complaint Policy.